I-keep-trying/notes-backend/README.md

 I got to section 5 and realized I did not understand WHY and broke my app beyond repair trying to figure it out.

 😁YAY!
 It works now!
-...
-Uhhh, sorta.
-Only on localhost I guess. 🤕

 https://floating-bayou-03011.herokuapp.com/

-The Heroku deploy looks ok at first glance, but the login is not working idk why.

 Steps to deploy (Express) :